flotools/flotools/README.md

 1. Go to the Keyboard Maestro homepage by clicking [here](https://www.keyboardmaestro.com/) and download the Keyboard Maestro application from the website.

-2. Copy the Keyboard Maestro application from the downloads folder to your applications folder.
+2. Copy the Keyboard Maestro application from the downloads folder to the applications folder.
 From there, open Keyboard Maestro.

-If you are using Keyboard Maestro for the first time, please check the boxes for both Keyboard Maestro and Keyboard Maestro Engine in system preferences, under "Security and Privacy", "Accessibility."
+If using Keyboard Maestro for the first time, please check the boxes for both Keyboard Maestro and Keyboard Maestro Engine in system preferences, under "Security and Privacy", "Accessibility."
 These must be enabled for Flo Tools to function correctly.##Important Notes about Keyboard Maestro:

 Keyboard Maestro contains some default macro groups that conflict with common Mac OS keyboard shortcuts.
 These are found in the switcher group, and clipboard group, and can be disabled by selecting the group, then selecting the "Enable/disable Group" button.